How does photosynthesis and other measurements change in diseased, damaged, and otherwise unhappy plants?

 If you want to see the exact calculations for each parameter, please see the associated macro called "Leaf Photosynthesis MultispeQ V1.0".

-Finally, there are two publications about the MultispeQ Beta device covering many of the below parameters and comparisons to commercial instruments.
-While that is technically an older model device, the calculations and comparisons are still true for this protocol.
-You can find them at the Royal Society for Open Science, and <still waiting on this one!>.
+There are two publications about the MultispeQ Beta device covering many of parameters and their comparisons to commercial instruments.
+While the beta was an older model device, the calculations and comparisons are still true for this protocol and V1.0 device.
+You can find them at the Royal Society for Open Science, and Plant, Cell & Environmental Journal.

 - Plant Type (Multiple Choice with images)